chadevanssf/dynamic-image-display/README.md

 ### Custom Metadata Type Entry

-Add a new entry to the Custom Metadata Type **Image List**
+Add a new entry to the Custom Metadata Type **Dynamic Image Display**

-- Repository already contains the **Image List** custom metadata type
+- Repository already contains the **Dynamic Image Display** custom metadata type
-- **Image List Name** is the developer name for this entry, used in the settings of the component
+- **Dynamic Image Display Name** is the developer name for this entry, used in the settings of the component
 - **Image Config** is the actual set of layers to use in the component
   - Is a JSON Object Array, each JSON Object represents the layer and associated image to load into that layer
   - Can also leverage an archive, see example below (resource name if no archive, with archive you need a root '/' before path and name)